casparderksen/vagrant-puppet/README.md

 # Vagrant development box for Puppet

-This project used a basebox from [https://github.com/casparderksen/packer-kickstart-vagrant](https://github.com/casparderksen/packer-kickstart-vagrant).
+This project uses a basebox from [https://github.com/casparderksen/packer-kickstart-vagrant](https://github.com/casparderksen/packer-kickstart-vagrant).

+The basebox has Puppet pre-installed.
+This project contains roles and profiles for installing various tools such as Docker, Elasticstack and a number of development tools.

+# Dependencies

 This project is intended to be used behind a corporate firewall, meaning manual donwload of dependencies.

-# Dependencies

-Download the following files:
+Download the following files (depending in the Puppet profiles used):

 	files/tools/packer_1.2.2_linux_amd64.zip
 	files/tools/apache-maven-3.5.3-bin.tar.gz